nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_dos.md

 ### Booking scenario walk-though

-1. a Patient dials 111 on their phone and gets through to their local 111 service.
+1. a patient dials 111 on their phone and gets through to their local 111 service.
-2. The health advisor takes them through a Pathways assessment and they get referred to the Clinical Assessment Service in the 111 to speak to a clinician.
+2. The health advisor takes them through an NHS Pathways assessment and they get referred to the Clinical Assessment Service (CAS) in the 111 to speak to a clinician.
 3. The clinician assesses them and determines that they require an urgent appointment with a GP.
 4. The 111 IT system searches the DoS with the details of the patient and the assessment
 5. The DoS returns a ranked list of services.
 The top service is the service named "GP Hub - Main location GP"